knighthedspi/hackernews/README.md

 * ui
     * Presentation layer
     * The UI of the app is as follows
       ![App UI](docs/hackernew_app_ui.png)
     * Implement the Jetpack compose functions to render UI
     * Implement the ViewModel to handle UI interaction
+    * User can click on
+        * the news item to read the associated link in the browser app
-    * User can click on the refresh button to reload the news and click on the play button to scroll to the most highly ranked news position
+        * the refresh button to reload the news
+        * the play button to scroll to the most highly ranked news position

-## Unit test and UI test
+## Instrumentation test

 - Notes: connect to your Android device or simulator before executing